apache/activemq-artemis/docs/user-manual/en/perf-tuning.md

   introduce pauses and unintentional behaviour), it is recommended that the max heap size (`-Xmx`) for the JVM is set at least to 5 x the `global-max-size` of the broker.
-As an example, in a situation where the broker is under high load and running with a `global-max-size` of 1GB, it is recommended the the max heap size is set to 5GB.
+As an example, in a situation where the broker is under high load and running with a `global-max-size` of 1GB, it is recommended the max heap size is set to 5GB.

 ## Avoiding Anti-Patterns